 - Osteopathic manipulation.

-Musculoskeletal back pain disorders can be prevented by adopting good lifting techniques, performing regular exercise, maintaining your weight within the normal range of BMI and stretching your muscles before sports.
+Apart from that, musculoskeletal back pain disorders can be prevented by adopting good lifting techniques, performing regular exercise, maintaining your weight within the normal range of BMI and stretching your muscles before performing any sports activities.